openvinotoolkit/model_server/example_k8s/README.md

 Below are described simple examples which are using NFS and GCS (Google Cloud Storage) and S3 as the storage for the models.

+## Jupyter notebook demo

+In the [jupyter notebook](OVMS_demo.ipynb) is demonstrated OpenVINO Model Server deployment in Kubernetes including the evaluation from gRPC client.
+It enables serving of a pre-trained ResNet50 model quantized to INT8 precision.

 ## NFS server deployment

 There are many possible ways to arrange NFS storage for kubernetes pods.
 In this example it used a procedure described on